 To create an even look without any roughness on the glass, use a lower resolution.
-For example, if you use 300 DPI, it will give a better result as it engraves the dots farther away from each other.
+For example, using 300 DPI will give a better result as it engraves the dots farther away from each other.

-The evenness of the engraving depends upon the structure of glass.
+The evenness of the engraving depends upon the structure of the glass.
 For instance, the engraved area in a glass bottle may look unevenly frosted because bottles have soft and hard spots.
-Engraved flat glass objects, on another hand, have overall consistent hardness.
+Engraved flat glass objects, on the other hand, have overall consistent hardness.
 So, the trick is to engrave glass at medium speed with high power.

 5. Dish Soap

-Another trick to dissipate the laser heat is applying a thin coat of liquid dish soap over the area that is going to be engraved.
+Another trick to dissipate the laser heat is applying a thin coat of liquid dish soap over the area that will be engraved.

 6. Jarvis Dithering

-If you want to create a smooth high-resolution image effect in less time, Jarvis dithering is the answer.
+Jarvis dithering is the answer if you want to create a smooth, high-resolution image effect in less time.

 Once you have finally engraved your glass item, polish it with a ScotchBrite pad to remove any glass shards produced by the.
 So, follow these tricks to laser etch glass with confidence and perfection.